Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 EDWARD LARRABEE BARNES (1915-2004)

 Barnes was born in Chicago into a family he described as "incense-swinging High Episcopalians," consisting of Cecil Barnes, a lawyer, and Margaret Helen Ayer, recipient of a Pulitzer Prize for her novel Year of Grace.
-He graduated from Harvard in 1938 after studying English and Art History before switching to Architecture, then taught at his alma mater Milton Academy before returning to Harvard to study with Walter Gropius and Marcel Breuer.
+He graduated from Harvard in 1938 after studying English and Art History before switching to Architecture, then taught at his HS Milton Academy before returning to Harvard to study with Walter Gropius and Marcel Breuer.
 After a travelling scholarship, he graduated from the Harvard Graduate School of Design in 1942 and served in the Navy during WWII.
 After the war he worked for Henry Dreyfuss in Los Angeles designing prototypes for mass-produced homes.
 In 1949 he founded Edward Larrabee Barnes Associates in Manhattan.
 During his long career, Barnes also taught at Harvard University, Pratt, and the University of Virginia.

 In 1993 Barnes retired but continued as a consultant for Lee / Timchula Architects, founded by Barnes' lead partners, John M. Y. Lee and Michael Timchula.
 In 2007 Barnes was posthumously honored with the AIA Gold Medal.
 He also received the Thomas Jefferson Medal in Architecture, the Harvard University 350th Anniversary Medal, and some 40 other awards.
 One of his favorite projects, the Haystack Mountain School of Crafts in Deer Isle ME, won the AIA Twenty-five Year Award.
 Barnes' archives are Harvard.
 In 1944 he married Mary Elizabeth Coss, an architect who had worked with Alvar Aalto and at MOMA under Philip Johnson.
 They had one son, John Cecil Barnes, who also became an architect.
 Bio adapted from Wikipedia.
-Sources include the 1989 Barbara Koerble Thesis.
+Sources include the 1989 Barbara Koerble Thesis (part 1).
+Here's part 2.

 USModernist